PaliPraveen/Hybrid-Information-Retrieval-using-LSA-and-BM25/README.md

-# CS6370 — Information Retrieval on the Cranfield Collection
+# Hybrid Information Retrieval using LSA and BM25

 **Improving a TF–IDF Search Engine with LSA, BM25, and a BM25+LSA Hybrid**